mischa-hildebrand/AlignedCollectionViewFlowLayout/README.md

 # AlignedCollectionViewFlowLayout
-A collection view layout that aligns the cells left or right, just like left- or right-aligned text in a document.
+A collection view layout that aligns the cells left or right with a constant spacing between the cells, just like left- or right-aligned text in a document.
+Other than that, the layout behaves exactly like Apple's [`UICollectionViewFlowLayout`](https://developer.apple.com/reference/uikit/uicollectionviewflowlayout).

 ## Usage